zsytssk/common/README.md

 common
 ======

-this is a common file(html/css/js) for zsy
+this is online common file(html/css/js) for zsytssk

 what is use for?

-eg: jsfiddle require
+eg: jsfiddle @require;